Lundalogik/move-to-go/README.md

 > ruby convert.rb to_go infile.cvs go-importdata.xml

 to create an xml-file (go-importdata.xml in this case) that can be imported by LIME Go.

+## Help

+But what about help?
+How do I find documentation about the classes?

+You can find generated documentation on [rubydoc](http://rubydoc.info/gems/fruit_to_lime/frames)

 ## Legal